Joykinuthia/yolo/README.md

 **Automation-First Approach** - No manual installation or container management required.

+## YOLO Application Kubernetes Deployment

+**Overview**

+This repository contains the Kubernetes manifests and deployment setup for the YOLO application.
+The project leverages Kubernetes orchestration to deploy a frontend, backend, and MongoDB database with proper scaling, persistent storage, and public access.

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant